phone-icon

 • KHS7903 Seminar 4: Finalizing the Written Dissertation Prospectus

-These one-credit research courses get you thinking about and working on your dissertation topic from the beginning of your educational journey at CSP Global.
+These one-credit courses get you thinking about and working on your dissertation topic from the first semester of your educational journey at CSP Global.

 By the time you complete all coursework and enroll in dissertation courses (KHS7950 for the EdD and KHD8000 for the PhD), you’ll be well on your way to completing your dissertation and earning your doctorate.